 - b.
 Compare the information on the form with the study file. - 1.
 If information on the form differs from the study file, take appropriate action to verify and/or resolve any differences. - 2.
-If it is verified that submitted information differs from the original evaluation, initiate a new aeronautical study to reevaluate the new information. - c.
-Make special distribution of completed Form 7460-2, part 1, as necessary.
-If minimum flight altitudes require change or the potential for EMI exists, notify the FPT, FS, Technical Operations Services, and/or FM by the quickest means possible. - d.
-Distribute the completed Form 7460-2, part 2, as follows: - 1.
-Send one copy of completed Form 7460-2 to NOS along with a copy of the map and survey (if applicable). - 2.
-Send a copy of completed Form 7460-2 to all interested offices including military, FSS, ARTCC E-MSAW, ARTS IIA, III, IIIA, and Micro E ARTS facilities. - e.
+If the submitted information differs from the original evaluation and there is a change in coordinates, heights, frequency(ies), or use of greater transmitting power, the OE automated system may require a new FAA Form 7460-1 electronic filing. - c.
+Upon receiving a completed FAA Form 7460-2, Part 1, if minimum flight altitudes require change or the potential for EMI exists, the OEG will notify impacted air traffic lines of business and/or request NOTAM consideration as applicable. - d.
+To distribute the completed FAA Form 7460-2, Part 2, send one copy to the Obstacle Data Team (ODT) along with a copy of a map and survey (if applicable). - e.
 Make the necessary manual updates to the automated OE case file.